-- In 2023, the Canadian aluminum industry employed over 11,037 workers and contributed \$4.4 billion to the national GDP71.
+- In 2024, the Canadian aluminum industry employed over 9,000workers and contributed \$4.3 billion to the national GDP57.
 It produced 3.3 million tons (mt) of primary (unwrought) aluminum and was the 4th largest aluminum producer globally. - Canada's top three primary aluminum-making firms Rio Tinto Aluminum (RTA), Aluminerie Alouette and Alcoa represent nearly all of Canadian aluminum production.
 Nearly all capacity is located in Quebec, with one RTA facility located in Kitimat, BC. - Annually, approximately 87% of production (primary) is exported.